lumberjack1970/EasyWeightforNX/README.md

 ## 🌟 Community & Feedback

-This little project started as a simple idea to make my design work faster and easier - to automatize every boring step during my day - and thanks to all of you, it grew way beyond what I expected.
+It started as a simple idea to make my design work faster and easier - to automatize every boring step during my day - and thanks to all of you, it grew way beyond what I expected.

 If I ever return with V2, it will come back with the following improvements like: